BloomTech-Labs/Merch-Dropper-be/README.md

 In order for the app to function correctly, the user must set up their own environment variables.

--   ### create a .env file that includes the following:
+-   ### create a config.env file in the config folder that includes the following:

 -   PORT=5032 or pick your favorite ;) defaults to 4000 in Development
 -   NODE_ENV=development --- set to "development" until ready for "production"